-Program: Infrastructure Program Sub-program: Roads Project Name: Citywide Connector Walkways Rehabilitation Program Location: Various Locations Cost: \$250,000 OBI: \$ - Funding Sources: Capital Revolving: \$250,000 Scope: This project involves the replacement or rehabilitation neighbourhoods around Richmond.
-The assessme conditions have deteriorated over time due to tree to cost could include, but is not limited to, costs associand other ancillary work. nts conducted confir root ingress, asphalt m that the walkway surface cracking, etc. The project Connector walkways are heavily used by pedestria may pose a tripping hazard for the users.
-This projerisks to public safety and promote eco-friendly mobilishing. ect would allow the ( City to mitigate potential
+Program: Infrastructure Program Sub-program: Roads Project Name: Citywide Connector Walkways Rehabilitation Program on Submission ID: 6766 Location: Various Locations Cost: \$250,000 OBI: \$ - Funding Sources: Capital Revolving: \$250,000 Scope: This project involves the replacement or rehabilities neighbourhoods around Richmond.
+The assess conditions have deteriorated over time due to cost could include, but is not limited to, costs a and other ancillary work. ssments conducted confir tree root ingress, asphalt m that the walkway surface cracking, etc. The project Connector walkways are heavily used by pede may pose a tripping hazard for the users.
+This risks to public safety and promote eco-friendly biking. project would allow the City to mitigate potential

-Program: Infrastructure Program Sub-program: Roads Project Name: Citywide Sidewalk and S Replacement Program treet Light Submission ID: 6206 Location: Various Locations Cost: \$250,000 OBI: \$ - Funding Sources: Capital Revolving: \$250,000 Scope: Over time, street lighting in
+Program: Infrastructure Program Sub-program: Roads Project Name: Citywide Sidewalk and Si Replacement Program treet Light Submission ID: 6206 Location: Various Locations Cost: \$250,000 OBI: \$ - Funding Sources: Capital Revolving: \$250,000 Scope: Over time, street lighting in